JINXER000/GIE-mapping/README.md

 ```
 And voxels inside the block can be visited.

-### Caution
-- If the local size is too large, an "invalid argument" error will be thrown due to CUDA does not support such a large thread-block.

-- The parameters *bucket_max* and *block_max* has to be increased if you are doing large-scale and fine-resolution mapping.
-The initialization time may be longer.
 # Additional features
 ### Frontiers for exploration
 The system extracts low-level frontiers for exploration.
 The data type of **VOXTYPE_FNT** denotes the voxel that belongs to the low-level frontier.
 You may need to do some post-process to filter out the noise.